OR WAIT null SECS

 The DOE proposed, and as of now abandoned, NOPR recognized and attempted to redefine reserve assets as either On-Line and Off-Line.
 On-Line capacity is clearly more valuable than Off-Line.
 This embedded mindset is what has driven conventional utilities and their assets toward a fast start/stop capability.

-General Electric now offers a Gas Turbine/Battery Hybrid system, intended to fill the voids left by these new regulatory drivers.
+new regulatory drivers.
 In response, GE has paired their LM6000 Gas Turbine with a 10-MW/4.3- MWh Lithium-Ion Battery, creating a grid-scale UPS system that is now considered Spinning Reserve.
 LM6000 Hybrid EGT.
 An Energy Management system optimizes the combined system.

 The following graphic has been in the literature since early 2000’s, but still seems relevant.
 The GE Gas Turbine/Battery Hybrid seems to fit nicely as a UPS system, and it is also now dispatchable in support of renewables integration, as well as a being able to serve a variety of anciliary services.